OceanDataTools/openrvdas/docs/nmea_parser.md

 ```
 Going from the timestamped NMEA text to the the structured record requires a few steps and definitions.

-We expect the raw text records we receive to begin with a data\_id identifying the physical or virtual sensor that created the record and a timestamp (YYYY-MM-DDTHH:MM:SS.mmmmZ format by default, but can be overridden  in logger/utils/timestamp.py).
+We expect the raw text records we receive to begin with a data\_id identifying the physical or virtual sensor that created the record and a timestamp (the ISO 8601-compliant YYYY-MM-DDTHH:MM:SS.mmmmZ format by default, but can be overridden in logger/utils/timestamp.py).

 After stripping those off, we are left with the NMEA message itself.
 To parse that, we need to look up information about the sensor that produced it, in this case, 'knud'.